wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-data-scientist-pasadena-tustm197k9.md

   Located in the vibrant city of Pasadena, CA, this Data Scientist position offers an exciting opportunity to specialize in machine learning and predictive analytics.
-As a key member of our client's team, you will play a pivotal role in driving data-driven insights and solutions that directly impact business outcomes.
-The position demands a strong background in statistical analysis, machine learning algorithms, and data modeling, with a focus on practical applications to solve complex business cha...
+As a key member of our client's team, you will play a pivotal role in driving datadriven insights and solutions that directly impact business outcomes.
+The position demands a strong background in statistical analysis, machine learning algorithms, and data modeling, with a focus on practical applications to solve complex business challenges.
+Key Responsibilities  Develop and implement machine learning models to address business needs.
+Analyze large datasets to extract actionable insights.
+  Create predictive analytics solutions for various business units.
+Build and maintain data pipelines for model deployment.
+Collaborate with business stakeholders to gather and refine requirements.
+Present analytical findings and insights to executive teams.
+Optimize model performance and accuracy continuously.
+Maintain comprehensive documentation of methodologies and processes.
+Ensure data quality and integrity in all analyses.
+Implement and manage A/B testing frameworks.
+Conduct independent research to explore innovative data solutions.
+Engage in crossfunctional collaboration to support diverse business initiatives.
+Required Qualifications  MS/PhD in Data Science, Statistics, or a related field.
+Strong programming skills in Python and R.
+  Extensive experience with ML frameworks such as TensorFlow or PyTorch.
+  Proficiency in SQL and data manipulation.
+Expertise in statistical analysis and data visualization tools.
+37 years of experience in Data Science within an analytics setting.
+Familiarity with Pasadena's local data regulations and business environment.
+Ability to engage with Pasadenabased stakeholders effectively.
+Compensation & Benefits  Competitive salary range:
+  $111,000$131,000, depending on experience.
+Comprehensive medical, dental, and vision coverage.
+Paid time off and holidays.
+Career advancement opportunities, including potential roles as Lead Data Scientist or ML Architect.
+Ongoing training and certification opportunities to enhance professional skills.
 location: 'Pasadena, CA'
 team: Analytics
 datePosted: '2024-12-27T17:58:47.065Z'